This is one of our most economical storage sheds ever! And read on for how to build a shed.

 Install the exterior trim

-Figure A (above) and Figure E (in Additional Information below) show how to build a shed and the exterior trim details.
+Figure A (above) and Figure E show how to build a shed and the exterior trim details.
 Start by mounting the brackets.
 Line up the outside edges of the lower brackets with the face of the siding, push them tight to the soffit and screw them to the wall.
 Center the top bracket on the peak and push it tight to the soffit.
 Starting with the pieces that go under the brackets, wrap the corners with the corner board.
-Overlap the front corner board onto the side corner board (Figure E, in Additional Information below).
+Overlap the front corner board onto the side corner board (Figure E).